Public Sector Accounting Board

 Rod Monette was appointed Chair of the Public Sector Accounting Board (PSAB) in May 2012.
 He has been a member of PSAB since November 2008.

 After earning his CA designation with the firm Clarkson Gordon, Rod spent 28 years with the federal government.
 For 17 of those years, Rod served as a Deputy Minister and Assistant Deputy Minister.
 He has held the positions of Comptroller General of Canada, Associate Deputy Minister of National Defence, and Chief Financial Officer for the Departments of National Defence, for Public Works and Government Services Canada, and Environment Canada.
-Rod currently serves as Chair of two federal departmental audit committees, Statistics Canada, and Employment and Social Development Canada and was recently appointed to the International Public Sector Accounting Standards Board.
+Rod served as Chair of two federal departmental audit committees, Statistics Canada, and Employment and Social Development Canada.
+He is a member of the International Public Sector Accounting Standards Board.

 In 2012, he was awarded the CMA-CIPFA Lifetime Achievement Award for his outstanding contribution to comptrollership throughout his career.